kaydenkehe/neural-network/README.md

 # Neural Network

 This repo contains a neural network built from scratch in Python.
-This project is more of a learning exercise for myself than anything else, and I intend on continuing to add features as I find time / motivation / when I get bored.
+This project is more of a learning exercise for myself than anything else, and I intend on continuing to add features as I find time / motivation / when I get bored. `/src/sandbox` contains the source code, `/examples` contains (you guessed it) examples of model usage, and `/grad_check` contains gradient checking scripts to ensure the model is working correctly.

 ## Setup